DrContrary/DrContrary.github.io/_posts/2018-11-07-image_analysis_tidyverse.md

 Summary Function
 ----------------

-To get some summary information for plotting, let's use the summarise function that we previosly explored.
+To get some summary information for plotting, let's use the summarize function that we previously explored.
 Since we only have one time point and a single treatment, we will group by glucose concentration.

     mean_stats = sytox_data %>%